구글 인증에 실패했습니다. 나중에 다시 시도 해주십시오!

 What information is shown in the class progress grids?

 Click on Progress Grids at the top of the dashboard to view a class summary grid for each operation.
 Use the dropdown to change the operation.
-The letters in the grid represent the average location of that fact for the entire class.
+The shade of purple in the grid represents the average location of that fact for the entire class.
 As described above in the Spaced Repetition section, as students answer facts correctly, the fact moves through 6 boxes: A, B, C, D, E and eventually Memory.
-The grid shows the current box location of each fact.
-This sample grid shown below is a summary for an entire class and provides an overview of the class' progress on all addition facts - both the addition facts within 10 that are part of Addition and Subtraction by Heart I, and the addition facts from 11 - 20 that are part of Addition and Subtraction by Heart II.
+The darkest purple shade means the card is in the Memory box and the lightest shade means the cards is in Box A. This sample grid shown below is a summary for an entire class and provides an overview of the class' progress on all addition facts - both the addition facts within 10 that are part of Addition and Subtraction by Heart I, and the addition facts from 11 - 20 that are part of Addition and Subtraction by Heart II.

-In this sample chart, most facts within 10 are in Box D with a few in A, C and E. This distribution shows that, in general, the class is making steady progress in moving these facts into their long-term memory.
-For facts from 11 - 20, those facts in gray without a letter haven't been seen by most students in the class.
-Facts labeled with an A or B indicate that, on average, students are early in the process of moving this fact towards long-term memory.
+In this sample chart, most facts within 10 are dark purple, with only a few in a lighter shade of purple.
+This distribution shows that, in general, the class is making steady progress in moving these facts into their long-term memory.
+For facts from 11 - 20, the colors are all lighter shades of purple, or gray.
+Those facts in gray haven't been seen by most students in the class.
+Facts in light purple indicate that, on average, students are early in the process of moving this fact towards long-term memory.
 Read the next section for another example.
 Note that some facts appear on multiple cards.
 For example, in Multiplication by Heart, 6 x 8 appears in Deck 2 as an array and in Deck 3 in prime factor circles.
-For these cards, the letter shown in the grid is the lowest location of all the cards with that fact.
+For these cards, the color shown in the grid is the lowest location of all the cards with that fact.

 What data and information is available for individual students?